 The Office of Administrative Law is charged with the review of regulations as provided in the Administrative Procedure Act (Government Code Sections 11340 and following).

 The Office of Administrative Law has 30 working days to review the regulation.
 If approved, the Office of Administrative Law sends the regulation to the Secretary of State for filing.
 If the regulation is disapproved, the Office of Administrative Law returns it to the Board Proceedings Division for amendment and resubmission within 120 days.

-Regulations become effective 30 days after the Office of Administrative Law files them with the Secretary of State.
 Exceptions to this rule are regulations adopted pursuant to a statute requiring a specific date, in which case the regulation is effective on the date prescribed by the statute, or a request by the Board for an earlier or later effective date.
 The Board must show good cause for an earlier effective date.

 When the Board makes a finding that the adoption or amendment of a regulation or order of repeal is necessary for the immediate preservation of the public peace, health and safety or general welfare, the Board may adopt, amend or repeal a regulation on an emergency basis as provided in Government Code Section 11346.1.
 The emergency regulation is only effective for 120 days unless it is adopted through the formal regulatory process.